Skip to main content

 In Coming Home to Eat, ethnobotanist and folklorist Gary Paul Nabhan tells of making a pilgrimage from his home in the Sonoran Dessert of Arizona to visit cousins in the Bekáa Valley of Lebanon.

 One afternoon, Gary visited a field of squash with his cousin Nicholas, and asked if he had any herb or vegetable seeds that had come down through the family.
 Nicholas nodded and opened a cabinet full of hand lettered seed envelopes and bags.
-After wrapping and labeling small packets of eggplant, cucumber, grains, pepper, parsley, zucchini and tomatoe seeds, he offered info on their individual planting and growing needs.
+After wrapping and labeling small packets of eggplant, cucumber, grains, pepper, parsley, zucchini and tomato seeds, he offered info on their individual planting and growing needs.

 Gary shared about his work with the UN and US as a seed saver - yes, his cousins had seen an article about this and they were proud -"but one thing we did not understand it, well, because all of us, we save seed for family gardens here.
 Gary Paul, how come they pay people to be seed saver?
 Everyone in America, don't they make garden, save seeds?"